 Since 2004 bilingual schools, including kindergarten, help to revitalize a nearly lost culture.
 And all through Brittany road signs are now posted in both French and Breton/Gallo.

-Even though I had – according to my own diary – been in Vannes over 40 years ago, I had no recollection of the alleged visit to this magnificent, medieval, walled town.
-Thus our trip into Vannes was a first for both of us!
+Even though – according to my own diary – I had been in Vannes over 40 years ago, I had no recollection of this alleged visit to the magnificent, medieval, walled town.
+Thus our trip to Vannes now was a first for both of us!

-The museum of Fine Arts in Vannes, La Cohue, from Breton coc’hug meaning market hall, is housed in an ancient building, which belonged to the Dukes of Brittany.
-Its oldest parts originate from the 13th century, but it was enlarged in the 14th and again in the 17th century to provide room for all its multifaceted uses.
+The Museum of Fine Arts in Vannes, La Cohue, from Breton coc’hug meaning market hall, is housed in an ancient building, which belonged to the Dukes of Brittany.
+Its oldest parts go back to the 13th century, but it was enlarged in the 14th and again in the 17th century to provide room for all its multifaceted uses.
 From 1431 to 1703 this building hosted ten of the ‘State of the Union of the Duchy of Brittany’ sessions, whenever the ducal government resided in Vannes.
 Beginning in 1675, the upstairs was used by the parliament of the Duchy of Brittany as their meeting hall.
 Still, one further floor up, the Dukes had their ‘Palais de la Justice’, the ducal courtroom, till the revolution ripped all feudal powers from ducal hands in 1796.
-On August 7, 1532, the concord between the Kingdom of France and the Duchy of Brittany was signed in this building [see marble plaque above].
-All the while, beginning in the middle ages, farmers and fishmongers used the protected ground floor level as a market hall.
-This market hall is now used for temporary museum exhibits and is free for all visitors.
+On August 7, 1532, the concord between the Kingdom of France and the Duchy of Brittany was signed in this very building [see marble plaque above].
+All the while farmers and fishmongers used the ground floor level as a market hall.
+Now, the market hall is used for temporary museum exhibits and is free for all visitors.

 The ancient lavoirs, the public wash salon of Medieval times curves inside a bend of the river Marle just outside of the town ramparts.

-In front of the Château de l’Hermine, a ducal residence, later an administrative building, before it reverted to private ownership, finally, today, a museum, we find the most beautiful gardens.
+We found the most beautiful gardens in front of the Château de l’Hermine, a ducal residence, which later became an administrative building before it reverted to private ownership.
+Finally, today, it’s a museum.

 There’s a Gwenn-Ha-Du flying in the Vannes harbor picture above, can you find it?
-And a flag with the Vannes city crest, an ermine [a stoat in its winter pelt] in a red field, with the Ducal banner around its neck.
+And, more visibly, a flag with the Vannes city crest, an ermine [a stoat in its winter pelt] in a red field, with the Ducal banner around its neck.

 The ermine has long been a heraldic symbol of both feudal lords and the clergy.
 In Brittany, a certain Pierre de Dreux became the Prince Consort to Alix, Duchesse of Brittany in 1213.
 Monsieur Pierre was a younger son, originally destined to become a priest.
 However, the French king Phillip II, horribly worried about political allegiances surrounding French possessions near Brittany needed a loyal and malleable dupe to reign over the duchy with French interests foremost in his mind.
 Thus young Pierre was appointed to the job.
 As was customary for younger sons, who didn’t inherit their family insignia, Pierre altered his father’s checkered crest by adding a field of stylized ermine tails in the shape of crosses because they were traditionally the symbol for ranking clergy.
 Pierre’s nickname was ‘Mauclerc’, meaning bad priest because he abandoned his calling to gain a duchy.
 A few generations later, in 1316, Duke Jean III chucked the checkers and kept the ermines for Brittany.

-Now, if you like, I can tell you a much more romantic legend as to how Brittany adopted the ermine as its signature symbol.
-This story revolves around the revered Duchesse Anne of Brittany [1477 – 1514], who was also the queen of France, twice, but that’s a different story.
-It is told that she was walking through the countryside in a kind of meet-and-greet to listen to her people’s grievances when she encountered a hunting party pursuing a stoat.
+There is, however, a much more romantic version as to how Brittany adopted the ermine as its signature symbol.
+This story revolves around the most revered Duchesse Anne of Brittany [1477 – 1514], who was also the queen of France, twice, but that’s a different story.
+It is told that she was traveling through the countryside in a kind of meet-and-greet to listen to her people’s grievances when she encountered a hunting party pursuing a stoat.
 Apparently, it was winter because the stoat was in its brilliantly white winter coat, thus an ‘ermine’.
 As Anne observed the hunt, the ermine was cornered against a foul-smelling, muddy pond and turned toward its pursuers to fight for its life rather than sully its coat in the pond slime.
-According to legend, the Duchesse obtained the little creature’s freedom from the hunters and made it her emblem together with her latin motto [plus the Breton and Engish versions]:
+According to legend, the Duchesse obtained the little creature’s freedom from the hunters and made it her emblem.
+Thus it also became the basis for her motto:

 Potius mori quam foedari